Traceability, Sustainability and Forest Management

 Our database is at the very heart of the Lisnavagh Timber Project.

-Our website also features a “Timberpedia” on the database – an encyclopaedia of trees and the timber from those trees – a version of which appears on this web site.
+Our website also features a “Timberpedia” extrapolated from the database – an encyclopaedia of dozens of trees and the timber from those trees.

 We believe that we have the most traceable commercially available timber in Ireland, and perhaps the world.
 We trace our boards back to the source.
 Not just to the landowner, nor just to the wood, but to the tree itself.